 "In the early 19th century, when the automobile came out, some jurisdictions required a pedestrian to walk in front of the car waving a red flag.
 So, you had this vehicle which presumably could go faster than a walking pedestrian, but they were slowed down," he explains.

-In this antipattern, the organization has adopted microservices but still retains existing organizational structure and processes during their monolithic era.
+In this antipattern, the organisation has adopted microservices but still retains existing organisational structure and processes during their monolithic era.
 He says that refusing to leave these processes defeats the purpose of adopting microservices in the first place, which is to accelerate the process of software delivery.

 "Like one client I worked with, you could only deploy to production on the third Saturday of the month at midnight.
 Right?
 That was the rule, which is great.
 But, you want to adopt a microservice architecture that lets you deploy safely into production many times a day."